Class Action – IOOF Holdings Limited (ASX:IFL)

-On 20 June 2015, the Sydney Morning Herald published an article on alleged misconduct at IOOF.
-Details of the alleged misconduct identified by Fairfax Media include insider trading, front running and staff cheating over exams, occurring in the period 1995 to 2014.
-It was also alleged that in March 2014, an internal “research and corrective plan” identified ongoing problems in IOOF’s research department, and that on 12 December 2014 an internal whistle blower met with IOOF’s head of investigations to raise a number of concerns.
+On 20 June 2015, the Sydney Morning Herald published articles regarding alleged misconduct within IOOF.
+Details of the alleged misconduct identified by Fairfax Media included insider trading, front running and staff cheating over exams, occurring in the period 1995 to 2014.

-Following the Fairfax Media articles, on 22 June 2015 IOOF’s share price experienced its largest ever single day fall, closing down 13.3%, or $1.42.
+Following the Sydney Morning Herald articles, on 22 June 2015 IOOF’s share price experienced its largest ever single day fall to that point, closing down 13.3%, or $1.42.

-On 7 July and 3 August 2015, IOOF’s executives appeared before a Senate hearing to respond to questions about the alleged corporate misconduct.
+On 7 July and 3 August 2015, IOOF’s executives, including its managing director Chris Kelaher, appeared before a Senate hearing to respond to questions about the alleged corporate misconduct.
 On 7 July 2015, IOOF CEO Chris Kelaher admitted to the Senate hearing that IOOF had not reported serious past allegations of insider trading and front running by IOOF’s senior staff to ASIC.

 On the day of Mr Kelaher’s admissions to the Senate hearing IOOF’s share price dropped by another $0.29.

 In August 2018 Mr Kelaher and other IOOF executives were questioned again, this time by the Banking Royal Commission.
 During questioning it was revealed that IOOF’s Questor subsidiary had allegedly disadvantaged members of a super fund compared to private investors.
 Following Mr Kelaher’s appearance IOOF’s share price dropped by a further 6%.